akperkins/Game-of-thrones-trivia/README.md

 If you are looking to contribute, have a look at the contributing section below.
 However, feel free to help.
 No fan, regardless of the show, should have to live without a fantastic trivia app any longer!

-...unless they use the iPhone :-)

-*but really you should be using an Android anyway* :-)
+...unless they use the iPhone (*but really you should be using an Android anyway*) :-)

 My goal is to have only the res (resource) folder differ between branches, which will equate to different application.
 The trivia code base should build all app-specfic objects from the data located in the res folder.